matsengrp/gcdyn/docs/developer.rst

 .. warning::

-  pip installation of the PyQt5 dependency has been found to fail (with an error like `this <https://stackoverflow.com/questions/70961915/error-while-installing-pytq5-with-pip-preparing-metadata-pyproject-toml-did-n)>`_) on ARM Mac.
+  Pip installation of ETE's PyQt5 dependency has been found to fail (with an error like `this <https://stackoverflow.com/questions/70961915/error-while-installing-pytq5-with-pip-preparing-metadata-pyproject-toml-did-n)>`_) on ARM Mac.
-  You will need to install PyQt5 (e.g. with `Conda <https://anaconda.org/anaconda/pyqt>`_), and then retry the command above.
+  You will need to install PyQt5 (e.g. with `Conda <https://anaconda.org/anaconda/pyqt>`_), and then try ``make install-no-pyqt`` instead of the command above.

 Run tests::